lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-7. Choose whether to use a simple label or age and gender results if model enabled.
+7. The decision is made to use a simple label or age and gender results if model enabled.

 ```cpp
    out.str("");